teracow/googliser/README.md

 **Return Values ($?):**

 0 : successful download(s).
-1 : required program unavailable (wget, curl, perl or montage).
+1 : required program unavailable (wget, perl or montage).
-2 : required parameter unspecified or wrong - help shown or version requested.
+2 : required parameter incorrect - help /version shown.
 3 : could not create sub-directory for 'search phrase'.
 4 : could not get a list of search results from Google.
 5 : image download aborted as failure-limit was reached.